GetRD/academic-file-converter/README.md

 ## Usage

+Open your Command Line or Terminal app and use the `cd` command to navigate to the folder containing the files you wish to convert, for example:

+    cd ~/Documents/my_website

+### Import publications

 Download references from your reference manager, such as Zotero, in the Bibtex format.

-Use the `cd` command to navigate to the folder containing your Bibtex file:

-    cd <MY_BIBTEX_FOLDER>

-### Import publications

 Say we downloaded our publications to a file named `my_publications.bib` within the website folder, let's import them into the `content/publication/` folder: